erictracc/FlowMetriQ/README.md

 ✔ Run simulations with activity duration interventions
 ✔ Compare baseline vs simulated process outcomes

-All data is stored **locally** using your MongoDB instance — nothing is cloud-hosted.
+All data is stored **locally** using your MongoDB instance, nothing is cloud-hosted.

 ---